Kenneth2Shu/Portfolio/docs/index.md

 <ul style="text-align: justify;">
   <li>Creative and adaptable Game Developer with experience in C#, C++, Unity, and Unreal Engine 5.</li>
-  <li>Experienced and knowledgeable in various game development skills ranging from coding to animation.
-Seeking to further develop my technical and problem-solving skills.</li>
+  <li>Experienced and knowledgeable in various game development skills ranging from coding to animation.</li>li>
+  <li>Seeking to further develop my technical and problem-solving skills.</li>
   <li>Passionate about creating and developing games people can enjoy and immerse themselves with as well as remember fondly.</li>
   <li>Even more passionate about Transformers, Pokemon, Ben 10, and Arknights.</li>
 </ul>